encointer/book/src/testnet-gesell-tutorial.md

 cd client
 ./faucet.py
 ```
-The faucet service is a flask app which listens on port 5000 to incoming faucet requests.
+The faucet service is a flask app which runs on localhost and listens on port 5000 to incoming faucet requests.

 You can decide, if you want to register your community on the local chain or on the remote chain. <br>
 To work with the remote chain, you need to specify the node-url (see below). <br>